jasonberrytn/azure-network-protocols/README.md

 </p>
 <p>
 Go into your Windows Virtual Machine and open an internet browser and search "download Wireshark" and download it from the actual website.
+Wireshark is a network protocol analyzer.
+It is used to troubleshoot networks, analysis, software & protocol development, and education.
+It is the most widely used network analyzer.
 </p>
 <br />